About

 Meet Aashna

-Aashna was only six years old when she was diagnosed with acute lymphoblastic leukaemia, a rare type of blood cancer, and transferred to Great Ormond Street Hospital (GOSH) for treatment.
+Aashna was a happy six-year-old who loved unicorns, Barbie and arts and crafts when she was diagnosed with B-cell acute lymphoblastic leukaemia, a rare type of blood cancer, and referred to GOSH for treatment.

-She began a month of intensive chemotherapy, but soon after became very unwell.
-Thankfully, after another month of treatment, a test confirmed that Aashna's cancer cells had been killed off.
+Aashna immediately began a month of intensive chemotherapy, but soon after became very unwell.
+Thankfully, after another month of treatment, a test confirmed the cancer cells had been killed off.

-ashna has now completed her maintenance chemotheraphy and is back at school, where she has been elected to the school council.
+Aashna has now completed her maintenance chemotherapy and is back at school, where she’s been elected to the school council.

-“What GOSH is trying to do in terms of this new [Children’s Cancer] Centre is really important" shares Alpana.
-“When Aashna was at GOSH, she did not see outside light for a 20-day stretch, I couldn’t take her anywhere.
+“What GOSH is doing in terms of building the new Children’s Cancer Centre is really important," Alpana says.
+“When Aashna was at GOSH, she didn’t see outside light for a 20-day stretch; I couldn’t take her anywhere.
 Having some outdoor spaces is so important, that is going to be amazing."

 About the Children's Cancer Centre